Menu

 • For recurring subscriptions, order information will be generated in the orders table and subscription information in the subscriptions table.

-• If you want to provide credits for one-time payments and recurring subscriptions, you can directly utilize the usage table and its built-in one_time_credits_balance and subscription_credits_balance fields
+• If you want to provide credits for one-time payments and recurring subscriptions, you can directly use the usage table and its built-in one_time_credits_balance and subscription_credits_balance fields

 {